Nimaoth/Nev/README.md

 ## Building

+### Setup
-- Developed with Nim version 1.9.1
+- Install Nim version 1.9.1
+- Clone the repository
+- Run `nimble setup`

+### Desktop version
-- Use `nimble install` to build the editor
+- Use `nimble buildDesktop` to compile the desktop version of the editor.
 - It currently dynamically links against libstdc++ because some treesitter languages depend on that, so:
   - On windows: copy `libgcc_s_seh-1.dll` and `libstdc++-6.dll` (and optionally `libwinpthread-1.dll`) to the exe directory

+### Desktop version
+- Run `nimble buildBrowser`
-- Building the browser version:
+- Embed the generated file `ast.js`
-  `nim js -o:ast.js -d:exposeScriptingApi .\src\absytree_js.nim`
+- See `absytree_browser.html` for an example

 ## Configuration

-Absytree can be configured using NimScript.
-The editor loads a file named `absytree_config.nims` (same directory as the editor executable) at start up, where the script can do things like:

-- Define key bindings
+### options.json
+`options.json` contains simple values which are used by the editor.
+This file is automatically created when exiting the editor with the current options.
+When the editor launches it loads the current options from this file again (before running any scripts/plugins)

+### Scripts/Plugins

+Absytree supports different scripting languages/mechanisms.
+The editor API is exposed to each one and can be used to create new commands, change options, etc.
+- NimScript: Only supported in the desktop version.
+The editor bundles part of the Nim compiler so it can run NimScript code.
+  Allows easy hot reloading of the config file, but right now only one nimscript file is supported.
+  Slightly increases startup time of the editor.
+- Javascript: Only supported in the browser version.
+Allows easy hot reloading.
+- Wasm: Works on the desktop and in the browser.
+In theory any language can be used to write plugins if it can compile to wasm.
+  Probably better performance than NimScript.

+At startup Absytree loads the following scripts in order:
-- Create custom commands
+- `config/absytree_config_wasm.wasm`
+- `config/absytree_config_wasm.nim` (NimScript, only in desktop version)
+- `config/absytree_config.js` (Only in browser version)

+At the moment `config/absytree_config_wasm.wasm` is generated from `config/absytree_config_wasm.nim` by compiling it to wasm using `config/config.nims` (uses Emscripten).
+So `absytree_config_wasm.nim` can be used as NimScript or as wasm plugin.
+The editor API is exactly the same in both cases.
+Inside `absytree_config_wasm.nim` one can check if it's being used in wasm or NimScript using the following check:

+    when defined(wasm):
+      # Script was compiled to wasm
+    else:
+      # Script is being interpreted as NimScript

+In the browser the API looks slightly different, but is mostly the same.

-`absytree_config.nims` must import `absytree_runtime`, which contains some utility functions. `absytree_runtime` also exports `absytree_api`,
+`absytree_config_wasm.nim` must import `absytree_runtime`, which contains some utility functions. `absytree_runtime` also exports `absytree_api`,
 which contains every function exposed by the editor. `absytree_api` is automatically generated when compiling the editor.

 There are a few utility scripts for defining key bindings.